 3. Occasionally, it appears that when the pontil rod was removed from the base of a bottle little or no glass and/or iron residue was left behind to indicate that a pontil rod was used.
 The reasons this occurs are unknown but may just be chance or certain glass making related conditions.
 These bottles would then appear to have been produced with a snap case tool when in fact they were made with a pontil rod.
 This likely happened with any of the empontilling methods discussed below but in particular is thought most likely with the sand pontil, glass tipped pontil, and bare iron pontil since examples of all have been noted that were very obscure and difficult to see (empirical observations).
 For example, in the bare iron pontil section below is pictured an early 1850s mineral water bottle with an iron pontil that visually appears to be just a worn circular area in the middle of the base.
 Very little iron was left behind though this example does have some pontil rod induced "ridging" that indicates its use.
 The point here is that close scrutiny is often necessary to conclude that a pontil rod was not used in the manufacture of what appears to otherwise be a very early bottle.

-The rest of this section is an overview of the main types of pontil scars: glass tipped pontil scar, blowpipe pontil scar, sand (disk) pontil scar, and bare iron pontil scar.
+The rest of this section is an overview of the main types of pontil scars: glass tipped pontil scar, blowpipe pontil scar, sand pontil scar, and bare iron pontil scar.
 Each section includes information on the processes that produced the scar, alternative naming, and pictured examples.
 Some bottles exhibit what appears to be two types of pontil scars at once; these are covered in the combination pontil section.
-One other type of pontil mark has been identified - the disc pontil - but is not covered on this website as it is not known (or is at least extremely uncommon) on American made bottles, being noted primarily on 18th and early 19th century English and Continental bottles (Van den Bossche 2001).
+One other type of uncommon pontil scar/mark has been identified in the literature - the disc pontil.
+Although uncommon on American manufactured bottles - it is found primarily on 18th and early 19th century English and Continental bottles - it is covered along with the sand pontil scar below due to strong similarities between the two (Van den Bossche 2001).
 Most of the information for this section is taken from three excellent past works on the subject: Julian Toulouse's Empontilling: A History (1968), Glass Bottle Push-ups and Pontil Marks by Olive Jones (1971), and Cylindrical English Wine & Beer Bottles 1735-1850 also by Olive Jones (1986).
 Consult these works for more information, though in particular Toulouse (1968: 204-205) and Jones (1986: 102-106) have the best overviews on the transition period from pontil rod to snap case.

 The illustration to the left (click